 Almost all available 35mm film offered for sale these days has DX encoding on the canister.
 This allows cameras to detect and set the ISO of the canister loaded.

 DX-coding doesn’t make a difference for the Yashica 200-AF because ISO has to be manually set.

 There are a handful of options for where to develop film.
 For a more thorough discussion of the choices check my article on Where to Get Film Developed.

 WARNING: Film is no longer processed on location at big box stores and pharmacies.
 They ship film away to be developed by a 3rd party.
 As a consequence, you won’t receive your negatives back.

 - Pharmacy or Big Box Store

-Among the best ways to reduce costs on film is to buy a bulk roll of 100 feet of film and manually load it into canisters yourself.
+Among the leading options to lower your expenses on film is to buy a roll of 100 feet of film and load it into canisters by hand.

-Keep in mind that you are limited to 100-foot rolls of black & white film.
-This is due to the fact black & white film is much easier and more affordable to process yourself.
+Take into account that you are going to be limited to bulk rolls of black & white film.
+This is in part because black and white film is easier and more cost-effective to develop yourself.

-It is easy to develop and digitize any film at home.
-In fact, it is a good method to lower your costs so you can use more film with your Yashica 200 AF.
+Any film can be processed at home.
+In fact it is an intelligence way to save money so you can shoot more film with your Yashica 200-AF.

-Black & white film is by far the least complicated to process at home.
-Temperature and time are both not as vital to get correct with black & white films as temperatures and time are for color negative or transparency film.
+Black & white film is by far the easiest to process.
+Temperature and time are not as imperative to get correct with black & white film as temperatures and time are for slide or color negative.